kairav11/kairav11.github.io/README.md

 # Kairav Roshan Sanghvi
 Welcome to my personal portfolio!
 I’m a masters student studying Data science.
-I have 6 months internship experience as a Machine Learning Intern.
+I have just finished a 1 year long internship as a Machine Learning Intern.
 I have built many projects (links to some have been pinned to my Github profile).

 ## About Me
 I have experience in Python, SQL, Machine Learning and Data visualisation.